sandroamiridze/sandroamiridze/README.md

 ---

 ### 👩‍💻 About Me:
-I'm a Full Stack Web Developer, 3D Animator and 3D Modeler~
+I'm a Front-End Web Developer, 3D Animator and 3D Modeler~

 - 🔭 I’m currently working on a #WebCompany Project (More To Come Soon)